BusAI-Self-Driving-Car/Advanced-Yolo-line-vehicle-Detection/README.md

 # Advanced Lane Finding Project and Yolo Objection Detection.
 ### Distortion corrected calibration image.
 The code for this step is contained in the calibration.cpp [Here](../LaneandYolovehicle-Detection/calibration.cpp).
 Start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here we are assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time.
-Successfully detect all chessboard corners in a test image.
-Imgpoints will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+Thus, objp is just a replicated array of coordinates, and objpoints will be appended with a copy of it every time I successfully detect all chessboard corners in a test image. imgpoints will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
 Then use the output objpoints and imgpoints to compute the camera calibration and distortion coefficients using the calibrateCamera() function.
 Example:
 ![alt text]( images/image1.png)
 #### Pipeline.